Reparations

 Federal, state, and local efforts for reparations have been building.

 For 25 years, congressional leaders have introduced legislation in each session that would begin the process of making reparations.
 The most recent version of the bill garnered a third of the House of Representatives as co-sponsors.
 President Biden has been encouraged to issue an executive order to create a federal reparations commission before he leaves office.
-California and New York State both passed legislation to study, develop commissions, and make recommendations on how reparations should be paid.
-Cities like Asheville, Detroit, Providence, Tulsa, and DC’s neighbors in Greenbelt have either studied, passed legislation, or made some type of payment to address the harm caused by slavery.
-Evanston became the first US city to administer reparations in 2021, which includes cash payments to help purchase property, housing repairs, and mortgage assistance.
-Evanston’s approach was expanded recently to include more recipients and increased direct cash benefits to individuals.
+California and New York passed legislation to study, develop commissions, and make recommendations on how reparations should be paid.

 Reparations seek to address the policy legacy of slavery in DC.

 Researchers, government agencies, and charitable foundations draw a direct line between the impact of slavery on its descendants and policy decisions that followed that led to wealth and health gaps between DC’s white and Black residents.
-One researcher ties the history of slavery in DC to the policy decisions that led to over-policing and mass incarceration in Black communities, instead of policy choices that would have invested in schools, community centers, social services, health care, and violence prevention.
-Researchers say redlining, disinvestment in Black neighborhoods, and the War on Drugs are the aftermath of slavery that paved the way for gentrification: White households in the District have 81 times the net worth of Black households.
-DC has the highest percentage of gentrifying neighborhoods among large cities, which researchers say relates to, “decades of job and housing discrimination…. fostering a segmented work force hindering the ability of all African Americans to accumulate wealth — that invisible resource that can be a key mitigating factor preventing displacement.
+One researcher ties the history of slavery in DC to the policy decisions that led to over-policing and mass incarceration in Black communities instead of policy choices that would have invested in schools, community centers, social services, health care, and violence prevention.
+Researchers say redlining, disinvestment in Black neighborhoods, and the War on Drugs are the aftermath of slavery that paved the way for gentrification: white households in the District have 81 times the net worth of Black households.
+DC has the highest percentage of gentrifying neighborhoods among large cities, which researchers say relates to, “decades of job and housing discrimination…. fostering a segmented work force hindering the ability of all African Americans to accumulate wealth — that invisible resource that can be a key mitigating factor preventing displacement.”
 If reparations result in new policies, such as payments to individuals at risk of violence or increased efforts to invest in Black residents’ health, education, employment, and housing opportunities, those approaches would increase safety by addressing the core drivers of instability.

 Efforts to make reparations in DC have been building over the decades.